yao-laboratory/metaIMP/README.md

 STEP 0: Download fastq files from NCBI (http://ncbi.nlm.nih.gov)

-echo STEP 1: Assembly based method
+STEP 1: Assembly based method
-	Option 1)Submit stand alone job for assembly pipeline using the stand alone example jobs in the Example folder.
+        -Option 1)Submit stand alone job for assembly pipeline using the stand alone example jobs in the Example folder.
-	Option 2)Submit job from Open-Science Grid (OSG) using example OSG jobs in the Example folder.
+         -Option 2)Submit job from Open-Science Grid (OSG) using example OSG jobs in the Example folder.
-	Option 3)Submit job from UNL's Holland Computing Center (HCC) server using using HCC jobs in the Example folder. echo STEP 2: Reference based method
+          -Option 3)Submit job from UNL's Holland Computing Center (HCC) server using using HCC jobs in the Example folder.
+STEP 2: Reference based method
 	Option 1)Submit stand alone job for reference pipeline using Option 2)Submit job from Open-Science Grid (OSG) using Option 3)Submit job from UNL's Holland Computing Center (HCC) server using